makorowy/tensorflow-hotornot/README.md

 ## Usage

 Flow of the app is pretty simple:
-1. First of all we're taking a photo.
+1. Take a photo.
-2. The next step is to classify if it's hot or not.
+2. Classify if it's hot or not.
-3. At the end we're showing the results and we can take another photo.
+3. Show the results.

 ### Code structure